5 acres of hemp were grown in Indiana last year

-On this page you will find the most current Indiana hemp law along with a history of how Indiana hemp bills have progressed through the State capitol over the years.
+On this page you will find Indiana hemp law along with a history of how Indiana hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning Indiana hemp programs and state agency advisories or opinion letters.
 Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 Removes the exclusion of industrial hemp commodities or products from the definition of “industrial hemp”.
 Specifies that the definition of “industrial hemp” includes the resins of the Cannabis sativa plant.